paulbradish/awesome-digital-marketing/README.md

    - [Awesome ChatGPT](https://github.com/humanloop/awesome-chatgpt) - A curated list (like this one) of awesome tools, demos, docs for ChatGPT and GPT-3.
 - [Copy.ai](https://www.copy.ai/) - AI-powered copywriter that generates high-quality copy for your business.
 This tool is great for generating ideas and/or breaking through inevitable writer blocks.
 - [Jasper](https://www.jasper.ai/) - AI Content Platform that helps you and your team break through creative blocks to create amazing, original content 10X faster.
+- [Jounce](https://www.jounce.ai/) - The self proclaimed answer to the overwhelming gap between marketers and copywriters, providing the most advanced AI writing technology to marketers around the globe.
 ### Writing Articles
 - [How to Write Headlines That Work](https://copyblogger.com/how-to-write-headlines-that-work/)
 - [What is Copywriting?
 Definition & Tips](https://neilpatel.com/blog/ultimate-guide-to-copywriting/)